crosire/reshade/REFERENCE.md

 The graphics API abstraction is modeled after the Vulkan API, so much of the terminology used should be familiar to developers that have used Vulkan before.

-Detailed inline documentation for all classes and methods can be found inside the headers (see `reshade_api.hpp` for the abstraction object classes and `reshade_events.hpp` for a list of available events).
+Detailed inline documentation for all classes and methods can be found inside the headers (see `reshade_api_device.hpp` for the abstraction object classes and `reshade_events.hpp` for a list of available events).

 The base object everything else is created from is a `reshade::api::device`.
 This represents a logical rendering device that is typically mapped to a physical GPU (but may also be mapped to multiple GPUs).
 ReShade will call the `reshade::addon_event::init_device` event after the application created a device, which can e.g. be used to do some initialization work that only has to happen once.
 The `reshade::addon_event::destroy_device` event is called before this device is destroyed again, which can be used to perform clean up work.
 ```cpp